Last updated on May 27, 2025

 Hollow Stamp Reflect

-Another way to identify cards is by looking at the hollow stamp.
-The reflection can be wildly different from an original to a fake one, as the latter is usually just any reflective stamp.
+Another way to identify cards is to look at the holographic stamp.
+The reflection can be wildly different from an original to a fake one, as fakes are usually just any reflective stamp.
 However, there are some that look identical to the original ones.
 Another way to identify it is to feel the reflection.
-If it's plain, it means that it's likely an original one, as the reflection hollow stamp is printed directly on it.
-Fake ones, however, have the stamp glued after the card is printed, making it very easy to spot by feel.
+If it's plain, it means that it's likely an original one, as the reflection holo stamp is printed directly on it.
+Fake ones, however, have the stamp glued after the card is printed, and makes it easier to spot by feel.

 Cheap Foil